 Why 30% is conservative for Bitcoin modelling

-- It is 65% lower than historical performance (85% vs 30%)
+- It's 65% lower than what actually happened (85% vs 30%)

 This 30% figure is used in long-term scenario modelling (e.g., in the Sovereign Retirement Thesis).
 Calculator defaults use different figures (10% conservative, 20% base, 35% optimistic) to allow users to explore a range of scenarios.